Spring Nature Safari ~ May 1-3, 2026

 7:15 Welcome

-Presentation by Brian Jorg, The Wonderful Diversity of Southern Ohio’s Wildflowers.
+The Wonderful Diversity of Southern Ohio’s Wildflowers.

+Brian will take us on a visual journey through southern Ohio’s rich and diverse wildflower display.
+He will cover some well-known favorites as well as the botanical gems that are a rare find.
+Covering orchids, trillium, iris and everything in between, this photographic trip through southern Ohio’s will be a great pre-cursor to any spring hike.
 Brian F Jorg is the Native Plant Manager at the Cincinnati Zoo & Botanical Garden’s Bowyer Farm, where he leads initiatives including pollinator projects and the cultivation of over 300 native plant species for conservation and public sales.
 He also manages the Oak Program, growing thousands of oak trees annually for community projects, and oversees bird banding and avian population monitoring at the wetland, which has documented 211 bird species to date.

-- Saturday Field Trips & Dinner and Presentation:
+• Saturday Field Trips & Dinner and Presentation:

-6:00 - 7:00 dinner buffet
+6:00 - 7:00 Dinner buffet

 7:15 - Announcements

-Presentation by John Howard, Timber Rattlesnakes, Mysterious Icons of the Wilderness.
+Timber Rattlesnakes, Mysterious Icons of the Wilderness.

+John, an expert in local ecology, will share his knowledge about Timber Rattlesnakes with us.
+He will also share information about current research projects and his personal experience participating and studying these exotic, beautiful and valuable woodland species.
 John is a freelance naturalist and wildlife/nature photographer and researcher who specializes in prairie ecology, butterflies, botany, and herpetology and is adept in many other facets of the great outdoors.
-An avid conservationist and one of Ohio’s leading naturalists, John is a board member of the Appalachian Wildlife Research Institute and works closely with his brother Vince Howard on research projects involving timber rattlesnakes, kirtlands snakes and other animals. - Optional
+An avid conservationist and one of Ohio’s leading naturalists, John is a board member of the Appalachian Wildlife Research Institute and works closely with his brother Vince Howard on research projects involving timber rattlesnakes, kirtlands snakes and other animals.

-Early Bird Walk around the lodge
+Optional early Bird Walks around the lodge

 What Made It Special in 2025